pancelor/p8x8/README.md

 not everything will work.
 This is meant as a starting point, requiring manual changes after converting.
 Two major areas that are unsupported:
 1. memory (e.g. peek/poke/memcpy) is not emulated.
 The calls will still go through to Picotron's memory, but the effects will be different
 2. numbers -- Picotron uses a 64-bit float numeric type, while PICO-8 uses 16.16 fixed-point numbers.
-Anything relying on PICO-8's numeric type will probably have problems
+Anything relying on the exact format of PICO-8 numbers will probably have problems.

-3. custom fonts don't seem to work, I suspect the data format may be different?
+For more notes, see [compat.md](./compat.md)

 ## how does it work

 PICO-8 carts expect various things to be in the global environment, things like `spr`, `mget`, etc. Some of these exist in Picotron's global environment, but many are slightly different, and some are missing altogether.
 (Picotron does many things differently from PICO-8, so there's no reason to expect everything would stay exactly the same)

 The goal of this tool is to let you run carts written in "pico8 lua" inside of Picotron.
-This is achieved by sandboxing the pico8 code, and giving it a specially crafted global environment that has all of the normal functions it expects.
+This is achieved by sandboxing the pico8 code, and giving it a specially crafted global environment that has all of the standard functions it expects.

 ## License